 Accounting Outsourcing Will Increase - Future of Accounting

 Businesses have seen that remote workforces work.
-When you combine that with the cost reduction associated with outsourcing, there’s going to be an increased demand, particularly for accounting work, in 2021.
+When you combine that with the cost reduction associated with outsourcing, there’s going to be an increased demand, particularly for accounting work, and a surge in demand for accountants in 2021.

 "Outsourcing can be a wonderful way for companies to properly staff their accounting needs, while maintaining, or even cutting their current budgets," Weis said.

 Virtual accounting through outsourcing also helps to alleviate some of the talent shortages in accounting here in the United States.
-While the U.S. has seen a decrease in accounting graduates and professionals, countries like the Philippines and India have seen an increase, because those are prestigious and sought-after positions in those countries.
+While the U.S. has seen a decrease in accounting graduates and professionals, countries like the Philippines and India have seen an increase in those areas for human accountants, because those are prestigious and sought-after positions in those countries.

 Cost Cutting Will be Key & Automation Will Grow